-Teaching College Writing (ENGC 7030), Teaching, seminars

-By May 1 of your first year, you should check with your advisor within the track and with the Director of Graduate Studies to fill out an Individual Academic Plan and make sure everything is in order to complete required coursework on time.
+- Courses: Three seminars (including ENGC 7004 / ENGL 7104 Introduction to Theory if offered in Spring); ENGL 9095 Teaching or ENGL 9096 Professional Practice - Teaching: Teach one composition course (or be an assistant) - If teaching an CW/LCS/RC course in Fall, (1) observe your mentor's class and (2) turn in a syllabus to your mentor, the Director of Grad Studies (DGS), and the Dept. Head by Mar.
+15 - By May 1 of your first year, you should check with your advisor within the track and with the Director of Graduate Studies to fill out an Individual Academic Plan and make sure everything is in order to complete required coursework on time.